HarshDaga/KomodoRpcClient/README.md

-[KomodoRpcClient.Gui](KomodoRpcClient.Gui) is a WPF application that wraps all of this into an easy to use UI.
+[KomodoRpcClient.GUI](KomodoRpcClient.GUI) is a WPF application that wraps all of this into an easy to use UI.

 ![GUIScreenShot](docs/GUIScreenShot.jpg)